apache/jena-site/source/documentation/rdf-star/__index.md

     - /docimentation/rdfstar/
     - /documentation/rdfstar/index.html
 ---

 [RDF-star](https://w3c.github.io/rdf-star/) is an extension to RDF that provides a way for one triple to refer to another triple.
+RDF\* is the name of the original work which is described in
-Another resource about RDF\* is [Olaf Hartig's blog entry](https://blog.liu.se/olafhartig/2019/01/10/position-statement-rdf-star-and-sparql-star/).
+[Olaf Hartig's blog entry](https://blog.liu.se/olafhartig/2019/01/10/position-statement-rdf-star-and-sparql-star/).

 Example: